 What Is a Money Market Account?

-At Arkansas Federal, we offer tiered dividend rates that increase as your balance in your account increases.
-You can check our current rates to see how much you can earn with one of our money market savings accounts.
+At Arkansas Federal, we offer tiered rates that increase as the balance in your account increases.
+So, the more you save, the more you earn.

 Money Market Account vs Savings Account